dagiteferi/Credit-scoring-model/docs/credit_scoring.md

 #### Judgment-Based Models
 Judgment-based models, like the Analytic Hierarchy Process (AHP), rely on human judgments to perform evaluations.
 These models are crucial for evaluating exceptions and underrepresented instances in the data.
+# Machine Learning in Credit Scoring

+## Techniques Related to Credit Scoring Methods

+### Feature Engineering
+Feature engineering involves transforming the input data set into meaningful features that help to reveal the underlying patterns in the data.
+This process enhances the accuracy of machine learning models by providing them with more relevant and informative data.

+### Reinforcement Learning
+Reinforcement learning enables machines to learn behaviors based on feedback from the environment.
+This type of learning allows the model to adapt its actions to achieve optimal outcomes, either through a one-time learning process or continuous adaptation over time.